creaktive/rainbarf/README.md

     Chart width.
 Default is 38, so both the chart and the battery indicator fit the `tmux` status line.
     Higher values may require disabling the battery indicator or raising the `status-right-length` value in `~/.tmux.conf`.

+- `--datfile FILENAME`

+    Specify the file to log CPU stats to.
+    Default: `$HOME/.rainbarf.dat`

 # CAVEAT

 ## Time remaining